 - Big Good: Kthanid is pretty much the universe's guardian of nobility and justice, being a hyper-friendly Cthulhu.
 No, seriously.

-- Black and White Morality: Like Derelith, Lumley's Great Old Ones are a great deal more human than Lovecraft intended.
+- Black and White Morality: Like Derleth, Lumley's Great Old Ones are a great deal more human than Lovecraft intended.
 They're all malevolent jerkasses opposed by the saintly Elder Gods.

 - Broke Your Arm Punching Out Cthulhu: The Wilmarth Foundation's fight takes a heavy toll.
 By the end of the first novel, Crow and De Marigny almost die when Crow's house is destroyed.

-- Captain Ersatz: A lot of them, basically it's every Pulp Hero ever made teaming up against the Mythos.
+- Expy: A lot of them, basically it's every Pulp Hero ever made teaming up against the Mythos.

 - Titus Crow himself seems halfway between Abraham Van Helsing, Sherlock Holmes, and Doctor Who's Doctor.
 He even has a Tardis equivalent.